nrguez/nrguez/README.md

-## Hi there, I'm Núria! 🙋
+## Hi there, I'm Núria!
-### I'm a Biomedical Engineer and almost a Health Informatician!
+### Passionate about data-driven solutions in healthcare!

-- 📍 I'm from a small but lovely town in Catalonia, studying and living in Stockholm.
+- 📍  I'm from a small but lovely town in Catalonia, currently living in Munich.
-- 😍 I’m interested in data-driven solutions in healthcare.
+- 🤓 BSc Biomedical Engineering (UPC, Barcelona) and MSc Health Informatics (KI & SU, Stockholm) .
 - 👉 Connect with me on [LinkedIn](https://www.linkedin.com/in/nuriarguezruiz/)!